Carl Blechen: Restitution cases

-In 2005, the German Restitution Commission recommended that the German Federal Government restitute three paintings by Blechen to the heirs of Julius and Clara Freund, who, persecuted as Jews by the Nazi regime, fled to England in 1939.
+In 2005, the German Restitution Commission recommended that the German Federal Government restitute three paintings by Blechen to the heirs of Julius and Clara Freund, who were persecuted as Jews by the Nazi regime, and had fled to England in 1939.

 In 2008, the Blechen "Scene of a forest with a castle, on the water front " was identified in a Sotheby's auction catalogue by the family of Alfred Sommerguth, a German Jewish art collector persecuted by the Nazis.
 Sommerguth had "fled to Cuba in 1941 at the age of 82, before reaching New York where he died a destitute in 1950".
 The painting was removed from the sale and returned to the heirs.